Audi Q5 SUV

 4/5

 Audi was once the champion of high-quality car cabins, but while it has recently been caught up with by the likes of BMW, Mercedes and Lexus there’s no doubt that this interior is one of Audi’s superior efforts.
-The big curving instrument and infotainment screens look exceptionally slick, and the seats are covered in a lovely, recycled material called Kaskade, which feels like the half-way point between wool and suede.
-Certainly, the whole cabin looks and feels more high-grade than that of the new BMW X3, although the (optional) extra touchscreen in front of the passenger’s seat seems a bit superfluous.
-Nonetheless, the big screens look really impressive, but the cabin would benefit from a few more proper physical buttons for ease of use on the move, while the off-square steering wheel should really just be round.
-Space in the back is only OK, rather than generous, but it’s adjustable with a sliding back bench seat.
+The big curved instrument and infotainment screens look exceptionally slick, and the seats are covered in a lovely, recycled material called Kaskade, which feels like the halfway point between wool and suede.
+Certainly, the whole cabin looks and feels more high-grade than the latest BMW X3's, although the (optional) extra touchscreen in front of the passenger’s seat seems a bit superfluous.
+Nonetheless, the screens look really impressive and the central infotainment screen is very easy to use - mainly because it's so big that there's space for all the main functions, so you're not constantly menu-digging.
+Space in the back is only OK, rather than generous, but it’s adjustable with a sliding back bench seat - by up to 100mm to make more space for passengers or luggage.
 Up front, there’s useful storage under the armrest, but the door bins are rather small.
-At least those in the rear get handy seat-back net pockets, and the backs of the front seats are scooped out to provide a little extra kneeroom.
-The rear seats slide through 100mm to make more space for passengers or luggage, as required.
-The 520-litre boot is fine, and competitive with other cars in this class (you get five litres less in the Q5 Sportback), and Audi has made space under the boot floor for you to be able to stash the retracting luggage cover when you don’t need it.
+At least those in the rear get handy seat-back net pockets, and the backs of the front seats are scooped out to provide a little extra knee room.
+The 520-litre boot is fine, and competitive with other cars in this class, and the Q5 Sportback's rear space is a mere five litres less, which is impressive given how much more "sporty" it looks.
+Audi has made space under the boot floor for you to stash the retracting luggage cover when you don’t need it.
 Folding down the back seats opens up 1,437 litres of space, although the seatbacks don’t fold entirely flat.

 Features of the Audi Q5

-Standard equipment for the Q5 Sport grade (that’s the most affordable one) includes 19-inch alloy wheels, adaptive cruise control, heated front sports seats, selectable driving modes, active LED headlights with high-beam assist, electric rear hatch, three-zone climate control, the huge twinned curved screens, ten-speaker sound system, 360-degree parking camera system and keyless ignition.
+It's no longer the case that Audis get a pitiful level of equipment unless you pay for a higher-spec level or optional extras.
+Standard equipment for the Q5 Sport grade (that’s the most affordable one) includes 19-inch alloy wheels, adaptive cruise control, heated front sports seats, active LED headlights with high-beam assist, electric rear hatch, three-zone climate control, the huge twinned curved screens, a 360-degree parking camera system and keyless ignition.
 Upgrading to the S line adds 20-inch alloys, sports suspension and a sportier three-spoke steering wheel.
 Top-spec Edition 1 models get 21-inch alloys, Matrix LED lights, red brake calipers and a ‘top-view’ parking camera system.

 Power for a Audi Q5